misfist/misfist.com/wp-content/plugins/explanatory-dictionary/README.txt

 3. Explanatory Dictionary Overview on page

 == Changelog ==

+= 4.1.5 =
+* Added a new option to say if you want to search agressive (this helps with quotes an dicritics  but can also cause parts of words to show a pop-up)
+* Added the execution of shortcodes inside the tooltip content (however the content is static so it won't work on dynamic shortcode content)
+* Bugfix: Glossary doesn't show words on custom alphabet

+= 4.1.4 =
+* Fixed plugin clash that made editing a page/post impossible
+* Added a new option to say if you want to style how the terms look like (instead of using the few options available)
+* Fixed a typo in a directory

+= 4.1.3 =
+* Fixed sorting the dictionary overview alphabetically

+= 4.1.2 =
+* Fixed words disappearing

+= 4.1.1 =
+* Added a link in old settings to migrate your old data

+= 4.1.0 =
+* This update will reset all your settings
+* There is a known new bug that makes quotes stop working, a workaround for now is copying the word from the frontend and using that as the title for the term (wordpress converts quotes making it difficult to swap the text around)
+* Made the content a custom post type
+* Use a custom template to style the dictionary page how you want it
+* Filter the custom post type on the search page to create your own layout
+* Bugfix: Tooltip getting cut of
+* Bugfix: Shortcodes not working as intended
+* Bugfix: Limit not working
+* Bugfix: Exclude not working

 = 4.0.2 =
 * New icon so it looks cooler witht the new admin layout